 September 10: Joan serves as one of the eleven judges for the Miss America Beauty Pageant, which is held in Atlantic City, New Jersey.
 This is the first year the pageant is telecast in color on NBC.

-October 1: Joan travels to London, England to begin work on "Circus Of Blood," later re-titled "Berserk".
+October 1: Joan travels to London, England to begin work on the film "Circus of Blood," later re-titled "Berserk."

-October 3: While at the Mansion House in London, Joan gives a check on behalf of Pepsi-Cola in the amount of $2,800 to Lord Mayor and Sir Lionel Denny for the benefit of the City of London's children charities.
+October 3: At the Mansion House in London, Joan presents a $2,800 check, on behalf of Pepsi-Cola, to Lord Mayor and Sir Lionel Denny for the benefit of the City of London's children charities.

 October 4: Joan holds a press reception at the Grosvenor House in London, England.
 The reception is to promote the upcoming filming of "Berserk."

-October 20: Joan attends a performance of the Billy Smart's Circus in Blackheath, London.
+October 20: Joan attends a performance of the Billy Smart Circus in Blackheath, London.
 Much of the circus footage shown in the film "Berserk" is filmed during this performance.